 where:

-The relief F is then subtracted from the main-rate CT charge on taxable total profits.
-The effect: the effective rate rises smoothly from 19% at the lower limit to 25% at the upper limit, producing the smoothed curve the mechanic is designed to deliver.
+You subtract the relief F from the main-rate CT charge on taxable total profits.
+The effect is that your effective rate rises smoothly from 19% at the lower limit to 25% at the upper limit, which is exactly the curve the mechanic is built to deliver.

 CTA 2010 s.18A sets the qualifying conditions for the small profits rate.
-A company qualifies if:
+Your company qualifies if:

-• It is not in oil-and-gas ring-fence territory under s.18C (not relevant to property landlords).
+- It is not in oil-and-gas ring-fence territory under s.18C (not relevant if you are a property landlord).

-The marginal-relief trigger at s.18B applies where the company would have qualified for SPR but its augmented profits exceed the lower limit.
-So a company that qualifies for SPR at £50,000 and below also qualifies for marginal relief between £50,000 and £250,000.
+The marginal-relief trigger at s.18B applies where your company would have qualified for SPR but its augmented profits exceed the lower limit.
+So if you qualify for SPR at £50,000 and below, you also qualify for marginal relief between £50,000 and £250,000.

-The most important exclusion for property landlords is the CIHC exclusion at s.18N.
+If you hold property in a company, the exclusion that matters most is the CIHC exclusion at s.18N.
 A CIHC is a close company whose business does not consist wholly or mainly of one or more of the qualifying purposes listed in s.18N(2).
-The qualifying purposes include:
+Those qualifying purposes include:

-The property-investment carve-out is the structural protection for most BTL SPVs.
-The connected-tenant exclusion at s.18N(3) is HMRC's expansive reading: where the company lets to a connected person at below market terms, the whole company risks falling into CIHC and being denied SPR and marginal relief entirely.
-The discipline is to charge market rent on every connected let.
+The property-investment carve-out is what protects most arm's-length BTL SPVs.
+The connected-tenant exclusion at s.18N(3) is HMRC's expansive reading: if you let to a connected person on below-market terms, the whole company risks falling into CIHC and being denied SPR and marginal relief entirely.
+The discipline is simple.
+Charge market rent on every connected let.

 The associated-companies divisor

 CTA 2010 s.18E defines an associated company: at any time when one of the two companies has control of the other, or both are under the control of the same person or persons.
-Control is defined at s.450; it covers shareholding majority, voting majority, board control, and economic interest.
+Control is defined at s.450, and it covers shareholding majority, voting majority, board control, and economic interest.

-The divisor mechanic operates through s.18D: the lower and upper limits are divided by 1 plus the number of associated companies.
-For a five-SPV group the divisor is 5, so each SPV's effective limits are £10,000 (lower) and £50,000 (upper).
-An SPV that would have been mid-band as a single company can find itself at the main rate in a five-SPV group.
+The divisor works through s.18D: the lower and upper limits are divided by 1 plus the number of associated companies.
+For a five-SPV group the divisor is 5, so each SPV's effective limits become £10,000 (lower) and £50,000 (upper).
+An SPV that would have sat comfortably mid-band on its own can find itself paying the main rate once it is one of five.

-The associated-companies count is per accounting period and includes companies that are associated at any point in the period.
-Dormant companies are typically excluded where genuinely dormant (no trading or investment activity, no profits arising), but the test is fact-specific and HMRC challenges dormant-exclusion claims where the dormancy is artificial.
+You count associated companies per accounting period, capturing any company that is associated at any point in the period.
+Genuinely dormant companies (no trading or investment activity, no profits arising) are usually left out, but the test is fact-specific and HMRC challenges dormant-exclusion claims where the dormancy is artificial.

 Augmented profits

-CTA 2010 s.18L defines augmented profits: the company's taxable total profits plus qualifying exempt distributions received from non-group companies.
-The CT charge itself is computed on taxable total profits only, but the threshold test (whether the company is below £50,000, between £50,000 and £250,000, or above £250,000) uses augmented profits.
+CTA 2010 s.18L defines augmented profits as your taxable total profits plus qualifying exempt distributions received from non-group companies.
+You compute the CT charge itself on taxable total profits only, but the threshold test (whether you are below £50,000, between £50,000 and £250,000, or above £250,000) uses augmented profits.
+That distinction catches people out.

-The practical effect: dividends received from non-51%-group companies count toward the threshold test even though the dividends themselves are CT-exempt (under the CTA 2009 Part 9A distribution exemption).
-A company with £40,000 of rental profits and a £20,000 dividend received from a minority shareholding in a non-group company has £60,000 augmented profits and falls into the marginal-relief band; the CT computation still runs on the £40,000 taxable total profits but at the marginal-relief band rates.
+In practice, dividends you receive from non-51%-group companies count towards the threshold test even though the dividends themselves are CT-exempt (under the CTA 2009 Part 9A distribution exemption).
+So if your company has £40,000 of rental profits and receives a £20,000 dividend from a minority shareholding in a non-group company, it has £60,000 augmented profits and falls into the marginal-relief band.
+The CT computation still runs on the £40,000 taxable total profits, but at the marginal-relief band rates.

 Distributions from 51%+ group companies are excluded from augmented profits under s.18L(2).
-This is the structural protection for group structures: intra-group dividends do not inflate the threshold test.
+That is the protection for group structures: intra-group dividends do not inflate your threshold test.

 Five worked examples